-Solution 5 – Reinstall audio drivers
+6. Reinstall audio drivers

 - Choose Uninstall device from the menu.

-Users are suggesting to uninstall Speaker Audio device from Audio inputs and outputs section and your audio device from Sound, video and game controllers section.
+Users suggest uninstalling the Speaker Audio device from the Audio inputs and outputs section and your audio device from the Sound, video, and game controllers section.

-Solution 6 – Check if your Audio Manager is enabled
+7. Check if your Audio Manager is enabled

 - Press Ctrl + Shift + Esc to start Task Manager.

-Solution 7 – End SndVol.exe process
+8. End the SndVol.exe process

 - Open Task Manager.